In the guide

 Calorie labelling

-Since 6 April 2022, larger restaurants, cafes, takeaways, etc in England have had to provide calorie information for the food and drink that they sell.
+Larger restaurants, cafes, takeaways, etc in England have to provide calorie information for the food and drink that they sell.
 This makes it easier for consumers to make informed, healthier decisions when making purchases.

 Smaller businesses, although not required to provide the calorie labelling information, are encouraged to do so.
 However, smaller businesses that operate an outlet of a larger franchise may need to comply with the requirement.

-The Department of Health and Social Care (DHSC) has produced guidance on the new requirements.
+The Department of Health and Social Care (DHSC) has produced guidance on calorie labelling in the out of home sector.

 Back to top